·

 What we do defines us

-The Fetal Genomics Consortium (FGC) is a consortium of consortia, bringing together existing pregnancy sequencing projects and adding new partners who believe that our combined efforts in precision medicine will have significant impact on maternal-fetal medicine and neonatal health.
+The International Fetal Genomics Consortium (IFGC) is a consortium of consortia, bringing together existing pregnancy sequencing projects and adding new partners who believe that our combined efforts in precision medicine will have significant impact on maternal-fetal medicine and neonatal health.

 Stillbirth & Pregnancy Loss